hasanalshiekh/intertek/skyline-projects/dashboard/scratchpad.md

 - Use consistent color scheme across all components (SkylineWeb colors: #0ea5e9, #0284c7)
 - Implement internationalization (i18n) for better user experience
 - Use data attributes for translation keys to maintain clean HTML
+- Document title changes should be handled in the language switching function